Parents Guide to Speech and Language Pathology

 Recent national polls commissioned by the American Speech-Language-Hearing Association (ASHA) and conducted by YouGov, found that 1 in 4 U.S. parents of children ages 0–8 have concerns about their child’s ability to communicate (ASHA.org).

-Speech or language impairment is the second most common disability category for which children ages 6–21 are served under the Individuals With Disabilities Education Act (IDEA), a federal special education law that guarantees all children receive free appropriate public education (ASHA).
-This means that children who are diagnosed with a communication disorder and their parents, are protected legally and are given certain rights.
+The Individuals with Disabilities Education Act (IDEA), a federal special education law that guarantees all children receive free appropriate public education (ASHA), serves children aged 6-21 who have speech or language impairment – which is the second most common disability category.
+This means that children diagnosed with a communication disorder and their parents, receive legal protection, and have certain rights.

-You must consent to an evaluation be conducted on your child.
+First, you must consent for your child to receive an evaluation.
 If you feel your child needs therapy, you should contact the Child Study Team.
-Conversely, teachers and other professionals may call you to schedule a meeting if they feel your child is falling behind.
+On the other hand, teachers and other professionals may call you to schedule a meeting if they feel your child is falling behind.

-If your child is getting a speech and language evaluation, or any evaluation, it will be conducted in their native language.
+If your child gets a speech and language evaluation, or any evaluation, it will be conducted in their native language.
 Either a bilingual SLP will perform the evaluation or they will have an interpreter to relay information back and forth.

 The goals and modifications in the IEP will relate to how your child performed on their standardized evaluations and how their deficits are impacting their academic abilities.

 The goals will directly relate to your child and your child only.
-With that being said, if you feel like a modification is a necessity, don’t be afraid to share that information with the team at the eligibility meeting.
+That said, if you feel like a modification is a necessity, don’t be afraid to share that information with the team at the eligibility meeting.

-Your child will be re-evaluated every three years to make sure their classification and goals do not need to be updated.
+Your child receives a re-evaluation every three years to make sure their classification and goals do not need updating.

-This is called the “least restrictive environment” and it’s the goal of education.
-Unless absolutely necessary, children should be pushed to be in the academic setting that is inclusive.
-At the school I work at, we have different levels of classes such as special needs, learning disabled, resource, in-class support and general education.
-Our students move up to the lesser supported class, if they are showing the ability to function with less supports.
+This “least restrictive environment” is the goal of education.
+Unless absolutely necessary, children receive placement in an academic setting that is inclusive.
+At the school where I work, we have different levels of classes such as special needs, learning disabled, resource, in-class support, and general education.
+Our students move up to the lesser supported class if they are showing the ability to function with fewer supports.